FederatedAI/FATE-Flow/examples/dsl/v1/README.rst

    Figure 2: Job Overview

-In the task page, all the fate_components will be shown as a DAG.
+In the task page, all the components will be shown as a DAG.
 We use different color to indicate their running status.

 1. Green: run success
 2. Blue: running